bootdotdev/blog/content/python/r-vs-python.md

 Alternatively, R’s greatness in data science lies with statistical data.
 It has a set of packages called the [Tidyverse](https://www.tidyverse.org/), which are powerful but easy-to-learn tools for importing, manipulating, visualizing, and reporting on data.

 The real difference for R is it’s a programming language for non-programmers.
-Think researchers, academics, and anyone using statistics, but isn’t necessarily a “developer”.
+Think researchers, academics, and anyone using statistics, but isn’t necessarily a "developer".
 R gives these users easy access to high-grade data visualization and charts.

 R also has the [Shiny](https://shiny.rstudio.com/) package for dashboard creations, which allows those with little technical experience to easily craft and publish dashboards to share with colleagues.